rairesearch/teaser-repo/README.md

 - Full Docker Containers
 - API interface layer and LLM model proxy

-## Our staff will be showing our technology at the NolaAi event from our founder.
+## Our staff will be showing our technology at the NolaAi event.
+Our Founder:
 - Dustin T Hughes
 - New Orleans Jazz Museum
 - 400 Esplanade Ave, New Orleans, LA 70116